THIS DATE IN HISTORY: Jan. 15

 1987: Reed Larson of the Bruins scores twice to become the first U.S.-born player (and the sixth defenseman) in NHL history with 200 goals.
 Larson scores power-play goals late in the first period and early in the second of the Bruins' 6-4 victory against the Hartford Whalers at Boston Garden.

-1990: The Washington Capitals, last in the Patrick Division after finishing first in 1988-89, fire Brian Murray, who've been their coach since Nov.
+1990: The Washington Capitals, last in the Patrick Division after finishing first in 1988-89, fire Bryan Murray, who has been their coach since Nov.
 11, 1981.
 They replace him with younger brother Terry Murray, who's been coaching Baltimore, the Capitals' affiliate in the American Hockey League.

-2015: Newly acquired goaltender Devan Dubnyk makes 18 saves in his first game with the Minnesota Wild, a 7-0 victory against the Buffalo Sabres at First Niagara Center.
-Dubnyk gets the start one day after the Wild get him in a trade with the Arizona Coyotes.
-He goes 27-9-2 with a 1.78 goals-against average, a .936 save percentage and five shutouts for the Wild, helping them earn a playoff berth.
+2015: Newly acquired goalie Devan Dubnyk makes 18 saves in his first game with the Minnesota Wild, a 7-0 victory against the Buffalo Sabres at First Niagara Center.
+Dubnyk gets the start one day after the goalie-depleted Wild acquire him in a trade with the Arizona Coyotes.
+He goes 27-9-2 with a 1.78 goals-against average, .936 save percentage and five shutouts for the Wild, helping them earn a playoff berth.